aalto-trafficsense/public-transport-dataset/README.md

 * Trains: E, I, K, P, U
 * Buses: Espoo18, 95, 102T, 103T, 105, 110, 132T, 154, 156

-In terms of trips, the following (10) bus trips are therefore not in transit-live:
+In terms of trips, the following (10) bus trips are therefore definitely not in transit-live:

     id| dep-time | line_name
     1 | 09:07:00 | 154